litecoinfinance/electrumxltfn/docs/architecture.rst

 ElectrumXLTFN
 ---------

-Handles JSON Electrum client connections over TCP or SSL.
+Handles JSON ElectrumLtfn client connections over TCP or SSL.
 One instance per client session.
-Should be the only component concerned with the details of the Electrum wire protocol.
+Should be the only component concerned with the details of the ElectrumLtfn wire protocol.

 Not started until the Block Processor has caught up with bitcoind.